 Farmers may get loans to make capital purchases that will expand or upgrade their operations.
 A loan is limited to \$500,000 and a term of 15 years.
-An applicant must be the principal operator of a farm; get at least half of gross income from farming; have a net worth of at least \$10,000; have a debt-to-asset ratio not over 70%; and have cash flow and collateral adequate for the loan.
+An applicant must be the principal operator of a farm; get at least half of gross income from farming; have a net worth of at least \$10,000; have a debt-to-asset ratio between 40% and 70% after buying the capital item; and have cash flow and collateral adequate for the loan.